-

 Resources

-Access Conditions Part available for research; part requires permission for research; part not available for research.
+Access Conditions Part available for research; part permission required for research.
 Not for loan.

 Summary

 The Acc09.201 instalment largely comprises photographic material of images of Gleeson's works in a variety of mediums.
 In addition, there are travel photographs and a small group of photographs of the O'Keefe family.
-The remainder of the instalment consists of correspondence, a folder of collage cutouts and Gleeson's palette (16 boxes, 6 fol. boxes, 1 oversize carton).
+The remainder of the instalment consists of correspondence, a folder of collage cutouts and Gleeson's palette (15 boxes, 6 fol. boxes, 1 phase box, 1 map folio).

 Biography/History